navidelyasi/Documentations/docs/key-concepts/data.md

 nav_order: 99
 ---

-# Flow Data
+# Data
 API AutoFlow supports many types of data but the most commonly used is HTTP.
 Understanding data structure is important because the flow is about applying actions to the received data and constructing the desired response.

-Below is what an HTTP Request and Response data look like.
-API AutoFlow receives the HTTP Request data -> Manipulate the data using actions -> Sends the HTTP Response data

 # HTTP Data structure
-API AutoFlow supports many types of data but the most commonly used is HTTP.
-Understanding data structure is important because the flow is about applying actions to the received data and constructing the desired response.

 Below is what an HTTP Request and Response data look like.
 API AutoFlow receives the HTTP Request data -> Manipulate the data using actions -> Sends the HTTP Response data

 ![API AutoFlow HTTP header](/assets/images/data-simulator-http.png)

 ## Data flowing between actions
 We discussed earlier how flows are simply a chain of actions.
 The data gets passed from one action to another applying changes based on the action’s properties.
-The data that goes through the flow is called “Flow transaction data’.
-More accurately, it is the data that each action receives from the previous action.
-The action applies changes to the data and passes it along to the next action.
+The action receives from the previous action, applies changes to the data and passes to the next action.
 Hence the action chaining takes place.

 ![API AutoFlow Data Flow](/assets/images/data-flow.png)

 Let’s look at the above example.

-HTTP server receives request (input) data.
+* The HTTP server receives request (input) data.
-The data is passed along to the endpoint with the matching path /helloworld The endpoint passes the data to the next action in the flow The data/set action assigns a string value of “Hello World” to a target called “Result“.
+* The data is passed along to the endpoint with the matching path /helloworld
+* The endpoint passes the data to the next action in the flow
+* The data/set action assigns a string value of “Hello World” to a target called “Result“.
-Target is similar to a variable in a programming language The next data/set action assigns the “Result” to the “Response Body (output)” Calling this endpoint returns the value of “Hello World”
+Target is similar to a variable in a programming language
+* The next data/set action assigns the “Result” to the “Response Body (output)”
+* Calling this endpoint returns the value of “Hello World”

 ## Apply data to actions
-One of the unique features that make API AutoFlow so easy to use is the availability of HTTP data.
-The data can be applied directly to the actions.
+One of the unique features that make API AutoFlow so easy to use is the availability of HTTP data directly to the actions.

 ![API AutoFlow Applying Data to Flow](/assets/images/apply-data-to-action.gif)

-Apply changes to the flow data by dragging-and-dropping the field in the action’s settings.
+Apply changes to the action by dragging-and-dropping the data to the action’s settings.

-In the above example,
-by applying the Response Body to the action’s Output at-location you are configuring the Action:data/set to store the data in Response Body In other words, when the flow (endpoint) is executed, the Response Body will have the value ‘Hello World’
+In the above example, by applying the Response Body to the action’s `Output` you are configuring the `Action:data/set` to store the data in `Response Body`.

+In other words, when the flow is executed, the Response Body will have the value ‘Hello World’

-Note: Reminder that the data that’s been displayed is what the action received from the previous component.
-Once the current action applies the changes, the flow data with the new value is passed to the next component
+Note: The data that’s been displayed in the right pane is the data received from the previous action.
+Once the current action applies the changes, the changed data is passed to the next action.

 ## Data Referencing
-To reference data in the flow transaction data.
-It can be understood as a “pointer” to the variable.
+Above use of data in action can be comparable to `Reference` in the programming world or even a “pointer” to a variable.

-[R] [S] is the reference or point to the Flow Transaction Data.
+`[R]` data type is the reference or pointer to the to the data.

 In the example below, [R] is referencing or pointing to the request-body.
 Hence the data received on the request body will be applied to the action.

 ![API AutoFlow Applying Data Referencing](/assets/images/data-referencing.png)